R1B-003 | CCN: 25403

 M/W/F 4:00PM-5:00PM, Dwinelle 229

 In Adrienne Rich’s poem “The Burning of Paper Instead of Children,” she writes: “this is the oppressor’s language, yet I need it to talk to you.”
 What does it mean to speak, or write, using a language that has been harmful or oppressive?
 How can we envision a writing that speaks through what Audre Lorde calls the “master’s tools,” while simultaneously working to disrupt that language and its norms?
 What does it look like to write from the margins, from exile, or from loss, and how might we, as readers, writers, and thinkers, work to better attune ourselves to these modes of writing?
-In this course, we will tackle such perennial questions by consulting literary theory, postcolonial studies, feminist studies, and queer theory alongside works of poetry and fiction, in addition to film, music, art and comedy.
-You can expect to encounter work by bell hooks, Raymond Williams, Edward Said, Trinh T. Minh-ha, Franz Fanon, Eve Sedgwick, Toni Morrison, Jean Rhys, Anne Carson, Derek Walcott, Anne Carson, Layli Longsoldier, Theresa Cha, Hannah Gadsby, Childish Gambino and more.
-Together, we will read attentively for how these writers work through and against the languages and narratives of the canon, society, or tradition, identifying writerly techniques such as the rewriting or revisioning of the classics, (post)colonial adaptation, satire or irony, genre-bending, dialect, appropriation or mimicry, as well as the refusal, reinvigoration, or invention of language itself.
+In this course, we will tackle such perennial questions by consulting literary theory, postcolonial studies, feminist theory, and eco criticism alongside works of poetry and fiction, as well as looking to film, music, art and comedy.
+You can expect to encounter works by bell hooks, Raymond Williams, Edward Said, Trinh T. Minh-ha, Franz Fanon, Toni Morrison, Anne Carson, Derek Walcott, Layli Long Soldier, Theresa Cha, Hannah Gadsby, Childish Gambino and more.
+Together, we will read attentively for how these writers work through and against the languages and narratives of the canon, society, or tradition.
+From there, we will collaborate to identify writerly techniques such as the rewriting or revisioning of the classics, (post)colonial adaptation, satire or irony, genre-bending, dialect, appropriation or mimicry, play with form, as well as the refusal, reinvigoration, or invention of language itself.